agrosner/DBFlow/usage2/StoringDate.md

 ## How the storage works under the hood

-Well in your java code you has two ways to declare columns that will storage date values, those ways are declare the attributes of your model class as String or as Date:
+Well, in your java code you has two ways to declare columns that will storage date values, those ways are declare the attributes of your model class as String or as Date:

 An example using String: